chongtzezhao/tp/docs/DeveloperGuide.md

 }
 ```

-We thus propose an overloaded implementation of the `createEditedPerson` method - `makeEditedPerson` - that will allow the `personToEdit` and `editPersonDescriptor` objects to be merged in a manner defined by the child methods using `BiFunction`.
+`makeEditedPerson` is a `BiFunction` that will allow the `personToEdit` and `editPersonDescriptor` objects to be merged in a manner defined by the child methods using `BiFunction`.
+This is useful for commands that require different ways of merging the two objects.

+`successMessage` allows a custom success message to be passed to the `saveEditedPerson` method.
+This is useful for commands that require different success messages.

 ```java
 CommandResult execute(